| Thailand Scuba Diving Dive Site Directory

 Many divers unintentionally destroy corals whilst diving.

-• Control your fins; keep them away from the reefs and avoid kicking sand onto the corals.
+Here are a few guidelines on how to avoid doing so. • Use the correct amount of weight to aid in your buoyancy. • Control your fins; keep them away from the reefs and avoid kicking sand onto the corals.

 • Do not pick up organic objects (dead or alive) from the sea.
 Likewise, please do not buy shells or other decorative products made from sea animals.